Course Description

 Knowledge:

-• Demonstrate set up of operatory and decontamination procedures at the completion of dental treatment.
+- Demonstrate correct set up of operatory and sterilization and disinfectant techniques at the completion of dental treatment.

 Application: